Karl von Frisch

 His work centered on investigations of the sensory perceptions of the honey bee and he was one of the first to translate the meaning of the waggle dance.
 His theory, described in his 1927 book Aus dem Leben der Bienen (translated into English as The Dancing Bees), was disputed by other scientists and greeted with skepticism at the time.
 Only much later was it shown to be an accurate theoretical analysis.

 Early life

 Karl Ritter von Frisch was the son of the surgeon and urologist Anton von Frisch (1849–1917), by his marriage to Marie Exner.
 Karl was the youngest of four sons, all of whom became university professors.
-Von Frisch was of partial Jewish heritage.His grandmother, on mothers (Dusensy) side was of jewish origin.
+Von Frisch was of partial Jewish heritage.
+His maternal grandmother was of Jewish origin.

 Karl studied at the University of Vienna under Hans Leo Przibram and in Munich under Richard von Hertwig, initially in the field of medicine, but later turned to the natural sciences.
 He received his doctorate in 1910 and in the same year started work as an assistant in the zoology department of the University of Munich.